Code-Institute-Submissions/MarkReddy87-marks-kitchen_AprResub/README.md

 Another security feature present in this project is the use of a django super user.
 This is created in the development enviornment with a Username, Email and Password.
 We type the command "python3 manage.py createsuperuser" into the terminal within the GitHub workspace and follow the prompts to create the account.
 Once created this gives the user full access to the admin panel of the site allowing them to create, edit and delete data in the database.

+The site is designed in a way so that only registered users can access the functionality of the site when it comes to making a booking or writing a review.
+This was achieved by using a simple if/else statement withing the html templates and only displaying the crispy form content if the user is authenticated.
+If not the user is prompted to register for an account to gain full access.

 ## 4. Future Features